SECTION 1. INTRODUCTION – 3 minutes

 You want more information about the problem on board and the pilot’s intentions.

-Please ask the pilot of the affected aircraft to clarify the problem and reply appropriately.
+Please ask the pilot of the affected aircraft to clarify the problem and reply appropriately to the pilot’s transmissions.

-The callsign of the aircraft is Sky Air 321.
+The call sign of the other aircraft is Sky Air 321.

 DEBRIEFING

 Now, imagine I am a safety inspector, and you are the controller on duty.
-I would like to ask you some questions about the incident.
+I would like to ask you some questions about the engine fault event.

 1. Could you please describe the situation when the crew first reported an engine issue?